Last updated on April 16th, 2026 at 06:29 pm

 Riviera (Riva)

-Riva sits directly next to the Old Town, just outside Diocletian’s Palace walls.
-A beautiful, vibrant area along the waterfront with palm trees, attractive restaurant terraces and Venetian architecture – my favourite spot!!
+Split’s Riva sits directly in front of the Diocletian’s Palace walls, a beautiful, vibrant, pedestrianised area along the seafront with palm trees, attractive restaurant terraces and Venetian architecture – my favourite spot!!
+Stay: Hotel Ambassador

 Marjan Hill (Meje)

-Marjan Hill is an upmarket area next to the Riva with modern villas and a few luxury hotels surrounded by nature and harbour views, a 10-minute walk from the old town and Diocletian’s Palace!
+Marjan Hill is an upmarket area offering a quieter Mediterranean-style setting with stunning views across to the Riva, modern villas, and a few luxury hotels, a 10-minute walk from Diocletian’s Palace!
+Stay: Mirari Boutique Hotel

 Veli Varos

-Vali Varos is an authentic suburb near Marjan Hill, with crumbly traditional houses and a local feel, this low-key area is just a stroll away from Diocletian’s Palace, suitable for shorter stays.
+Vali Varos is an authentic suburb near Marjan Hill, with crumbly traditional houses and a local feel, this is a small low-key area just a short stroll away from Diocletian’s Palace, suitable for shorter stays.
+Stay: Sperone

 Bacvice

-Bacvice is the nearest beach to Split old town with a few accommodation options, it’s around a 20-minute walk from the edge of the Diocletian Palace walls, there’s some nightlife here and leafy spots.
+Bacvice is the nearest beach to Split’s old town, there’s some nightlife here and a few tranquil accommodation options among leafy spots and only a 20-minute walk from the edge of the Riva.
+Stay: Hotel Park Split

 BEST PLACES TO STAY IN SPLIT CROATIA